jtonynet/ruby-blog/README.md

 #### 📋 Ruby On Rails Blog

-This project aims to follow the recommended [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) framework to get me accustomed to the 'Ruby Way.'
-It is purely didactic and focused on enlightening me about this language and framework so that I can bring my development experience to yet another stack currently needed for my development.
+This project of a Blog is purely didactic and aims to follow the recommendations of [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) so that I can familiarize myself with the 'Ruby Way'.
+Focused on enlightening me about this language and framework so that I can apply my development experience to yet another stack of technologies needed for my development.

+I do not intend to delve beyond the basic initial contact and some testing.

 #### 📷 Screenshots
 |               |               |